Unfair business practices: European Union

 Under the Unfair Commercial Practices Directive 2005 (amended 2017) each member state is required to regulate unfair business practices.
 As the EU described its objectives:

 The objective of the EU Directive on unfair commercial practices from 2005 was to boost consumer confidence and make it easier for businesses, especially small and medium-sized enterprises, to trade across borders.
 It is the overarching EU legislation regulating unfair commercial practices that occur before, during and after a business-to-consumer transaction has taken place.For instance, in August 2025 a German court stopped Apple Watch advertising as a "CO2-neutral product" finding the claim misleading to consumers.

 United States

 In the United States, the Federal Trade Commission addresses unfair business practices.
 It has in the past included in its mission the goal of preventing "fraud, deception, and unfair business practices in the marketplace".
 It does so by "collecting reports from consumers and conducting investigations, suing companies and people that break the law, developing rules to maintain a fair marketplace, and educating consumers and businesses about their responsibilities".
 Individual states within the U.S. are also responsible for protecting consumers against unfair practices.

 United Kingdom

-In the United Kingdom unfair business practices are Unfair terms in English contract law by the Unfair Contract Terms Act 1977, Consumer Rights Act 2015 and Consumer Protection from Unfair Trading Regulations.
+In the United Kingdom unfair business practices are treated as unfair terms in English contract law by the Unfair Contract Terms Act 1977, Consumer Rights Act 2015 and Consumer Protection from Unfair Trading Regulations.